Estimates of Prevalence for Autoimmune Disease

 First Paper – 1997: 9 million people in the US

 The first attempt to find the number of people affected by autoimmune disease was made in 1997 when Denise Jacobson and others published “Epidemiology and Estimated Population Burden of Selected Autoimmune Diseases in the United States."
 This paper studied 24 diseases, and the estimated number of persons affected by those autoimmune diseases in the US was about 9 million.

 Update in 2012: 14.7 million people in the US

 In 2012, Drs.
 Scott Hayter and Mathew Cook published a study, “Updated assessment of the prevalence, spectrum and case definition of autoimmune disease."
 This study covered 81 diseases, and estimated prevalence in the US at about 14.7 million (see chart below).

 The other numbers you’ve heard:

 There are 2 other numbers for autoimmune disease prevalence circulating on the internet:

 This number appears in the Report on Autoimmune Diseases prepared by the National Institutes of Health in 2005.
-The report states that US prevalence for all autoimmune diseases is between 14.7 million and 23.5 million.
-The lower number is close to the estimate by Hayter & Cook.
-The high end of the range, 23.5, was an estimate by Dr. Noel Rose, who wrote the book on autoimmune disease (literally – it’s called “The Autoimmune Diseases” and it’s in its 5th printing).
-Dr. Rose based this number on the work by Jacobson and took into account potential misdiagnosis, under-diagnosis and the potential that more autoimmune diseases might be discovered.
+The report states that US prevalence for all autoimmune diseases is between 14.7 million and 23.5 million, a range provided by Dr. Noel Rose, who wrote the book on autoimmune disease (literally – it’s called “The Autoimmune Diseases” and it’s in its 5th printing).
+Dr. Rose based this number on the work by Jacobson and others, and took into account potential misdiagnosis, under-diagnosis and the potential that more autoimmune diseases might be discovered.

 The NIH paper does not say which diseases are included in that estimate, but it makes a reference to “80 illnesses”.
 This also matches closely with the Hayter paper (which was not published until 2012).